IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 #### Can I make token refresh calls from the client side?

 Yes.
 The [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) can be called from the client side (for example, a browser or a mobile app) because it does not require using an API key.

+#### If I choose to manually refresh the token, how will I know when to refresh the token?

+The recommended refresh interval is hourly.

+To determine when to refresh, you can use the timestamp of the `refresh_from` field in the response to the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) endpoint (see [Successful Response](../endpoints/post-token-generate.md#successful-response)) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint (see [Successful Response With Tokens](../endpoints/post-token-refresh.md#successful-response-with-tokens)).

+You could also use one of the SDKs that has a function to check if token refresh is needed.

+For details, see [Recommended Token Refresh Frequency](../ref-info/ref-tokens.md#recommended-token-refresh-frequency) and [Managing Token Refresh with an SDK](../ref-info/ref-tokens.md#managing-token-refresh-with-an-sdk).

 #### How can I test the refresh token workflow?